Welcoming and Affirming Environment

 Exploring

-There is little visible evidence in classrooms that affirms student identities, interests, and personal/academic experiences.
+There is little visible evidence (e.g., books, displays, student work, etc.) in classrooms that affirms student interests, identities, and/or personal/academic experiences.

 Growing